zfranjicc/nmap-cheatsheet/Nmap Cheatsheet.md

 # 🛠️ Nmap Cheatsheet
 Personal cheat sheet with Nmap scans used in CTFs and pentests.

+### What is NMAP?

+Nmap (short for Network Mapper) is a powerful open-source tool used for:

+- Network discovery – finding devices on a network

+- Port scanning – identifying open ports on a target system

+- Service detection – figuring out what services (e.g., HTTP, FTP) are running on which ports

+- Operating system detection – guessing the OS of a remote device

+- Vulnerability scanning (with scripts)
+Example:
+`nmap 10.10.12.229`

 ---

 ## 🔎 Basic Nmap Scans